These simple yet unforgettable Baked Vanilla Bean Doughnuts will make vanilla your new favorite flavor.

 If you’ve been reading my blog for awhile, you probably know I’m not exactly simple when developing recipes, so this was a fun challenge for me.
 What can I make with vanilla that is simple yet unforgettable?
 After all, simple does not equal boring.
 I chose to make doughnuts (or is it donuts?) in my baking pan since they take little effort to make.
 Make the batter, pipe into pan, bake 10 minutes, done.
 If you wake up early enough, I bet you could have these ready in time for breakfast.

 Vanilla is one of those ingredients where you need to buy high-quality vanilla.
 Look for the bottle that says pure vanilla extract and not imitation vanilla extract.
 I promise it’s worth those extra couple of bucks.
 Next you’ll need to buy vanilla beans.
 Don’t bother buying any from the store because they are expensive; it’s much cheaper to buy online.
-Mine are from Marx Food but you can also find them on King Arthur Flour and even eBay.
+I buy mine from Beanilla.

 If you say you don’t like vanilla, chances are you never had vanilla bean before.
 Ice cream is the perfect example.
 There’s boring vanilla ice cream from an ice cream stand, then there’s homemade vanilla bean ice cream.
 These tender baked doughnuts are speckled with vanilla bean, which kicks up the vanilla flavor a notch.
 Maybe I should’ve called them Triple Vanilla Doughnuts because you have vanilla bean and extract in the batter then a vanilla glaze on top.